Table of Contents

 This pack focuses on a CEM question type that tests the depth of a student’s vocabulary.
 These questions can be quite tricky.
 For example, the superfluous definitions are designed to pose challenges, perhaps defining a homophone of one of the target words.
 To do well in this question type, students must be confident in their choice of words and their meanings.
 There are 24 timed tests included, all designed to match the exact format and style used in the actual exam.
 Answer sheets and answers are included.

 These packs focus on multiple-choice comprehension, which will feature in the CEM 11+ exam.
 There are 15 comprehension tests included in each pack.
-Pack 1 focuses on classical fiction and Pack 2 focuses on non-fiction.
+Pack 1 focuses on classical fiction, Pack 2 focuses on non-fiction and Pack 3 focuses on poetry.

 These packs focus on cloze questions that are used in almost all CEM 11+ exams.
 Pack 1 focuses on missing words and Pack 2 focuses on missing sentences.